 Day Trip from Korcula to Mljet Island

-Located just a 30-minute high-speed boat trip from Korcula, a visit to the beautiful national park island of Mljet should be top on your day trip list.
+Located just a 30-minute high-speed boat trip from Korcula, a visit to the beautiful national park island of Mljet should be at the top of your day trip list.

 What to do on Mljet?